 QUESTION-SETTING GUIDELINES

 Usually every team will have to set the questions for two of the weeks on which they have a bye.
-Most teams
+Most teams will also

-will also have to produce a question paper for a round of the knockout competitions.
+also have to produce a question paper for a round of the knockout competitions.
+A question-setting rota is published on

-A question-setting rota is published on the league website at the start of the season and each team must
+the league website at the start of the season and each team must identify the weeks for which they will be responsible

-Teams are advised to prepare their questions well in advance of the quiz: last-minute setting is likely to result
+for setting the questions.
+Teams are advised to prepare their questions well in advance of the quiz, as last-minute

-in poor questions.
-To aid legibility please use a font size of 10 or greater.
-To help the person reading out the
+setting is likely to result in poor questions.
+To aid legibility please use a font size of10 or greater.
+To help the person

+words.
 Questions must be printed, not handwritten, and the answer must be clearly separated from the question,

-ideally by putting the answer on a separate line, as set out in the (Microsoft Word format) question paper
+ideally by putting the answer on a separate line, as set out in the (Microsoft Word format) question paper templates that

-them ready for publication on the website.
+question checkers on transcribing and re-formatting questions to make them ready for publication on the website.

 Question paper template for league matches